 Now when I go “Back to School” shopping I do not buy much.
 I have the luxury of spreading it out over the course of a year.
 I tend to pick up only the deeply discounted items – a handful (4 or 5) of glue sticks, a couple packages of lined paper, and about 10 spiral bound notebooks in my children’s favorite colors.
 My back to school shopping usually means I spend under $20.
 The crayons that I bought last year are still good, as are the colored pencils.
 I pick up a few pencils at our local fair that are handed out by some businesses, government entity, or politician (for free), and most times I can get a ruler there too!
 We don’t need a bookbag or antibacterial wipes.
 Most years I am simply oblivious to the plight of the public school mom.

-Then I got home and across my Facebook newsfeed a timely article entitled, “Why Your Child’s Teacher is Asking for 45 Glue Sticks,” appeared.
-Later last night I heard my nephew’s son needed 16 glue sticks for kindergarten.
+After my encounter with the 3 pronged file-folder mom, I got home and across my Facebook news feed was an article entitled, “Why Your Child’s Teacher is Asking for 45 Glue Sticks.”
+Later that night I heard from my nephew that his son needed 16 glue sticks for kindergarten.
 It got me to thinking of all the reasons I can’t afford to send my kids to public school.

 Forty-five glue sticks on sale cost approximately $12.
 I am homeschooling two children so I would be spending $24 on glue sticks.
 The hundreds of dollars spent by families for just glue sticks is mind boggling.
 45 glue sticks works out to a glue stick used every 4 days.
 I am not sure this is even humanely possible.
-I suspect that the glue stick is a component in some highly illegal substance and teachers are involved in making said substance.
-They stockpile glue sticks at the beginning of the year to have a constant supply all year long for the production of this substance.
+I suspect that teachers stockpile glue sticks because they are a component in some highly illegal substance.

 I also started thinking about all the time spent sitting in seats cutting and gluing.
 I realized that 2 of my 3 older children would never have sat long enough to use all those glue sticks, and if they did manage to use that many glue sticks, I would need to pay for some serious therapy for them.
 I could never afford this therapy.
 Furthermore, when they got home from school after sitting and using massive amounts of glue sticks, I would probably need therapy to deal with my children who came home from school after sitting for extended periods of time gluing.
 One of my children would sit and pretend to cut and paste, but at the end of class, his cutting and pasting would not have been done.
 He would end up with detention, and I would have to drive to the school to pick him up after school, using my gas, costing me more money every day.